timescale/docs/promscale/installation/source.md

 ## Install TimescaleDB

+Installing TimescaleDB to be used with Promscale involves installing the TimescaleDB database as well as the Promscale extension.
+The Promscale extension contains support functions to improve performance of Promscale.
+While Promscale will run without it, it is strongly recommended that you install it.

 <procedure>

 ### Build and Install TimescaleDB

-1. Follow the steps on timescaledb installation (instructions for other platforms available on the [TimescaleDB install page][tsdb-install-self-hosted]
+1. Install TimescaleDB following the instructions in the [TimescaleDB install page][tsdb-install-self-hosted]
+1. Complile and install the Promscale extension from source available on the [Promscale extension page][promscale-extension]

 </procedure>

-### Making Promscale Extension Available (optional)

-The Promscale extension contains support functions to improve performance of Promscale.
-While Promscale will run without it, adding this extension will support it to perfrom better.

-Follow the steps to compile Promscale extension from source available on [Promscale extension page][promscale-extension].

-## Install Promscale pre-compiled binary
+## Install the Promscale pre-compiled binary
 In this procedure, you download the Promscale source files and run them.

 <procedure>